 Paul also met with grades 2, 4, and 6 at the Conners Emerson Elementary School, Bar Harbor, MDI in 2013.
 He and the students discussed A Kick in the Head, reading, and writing poetry.
 He also hosted three writing workshops and signed books.

-Later that year, Paul travelled to Deer Isle and Whiting to present a program on language and the different styles of poems to students in grades K-8.
+Later that year, Paul traveled to Deer Isle and Whiting to present a program on language and the different styles of poems to students in grades K-8.
 He also conducted workshops on writing poetry for the older grades.
 In a visit to Lubec Elementary School, he presented to students in grades K-8 and conducted poetry writing workshops for grades 3-6.
 Paul also shared helpful techniques for writing poetry at the Lubec Public Library and read a selection of original poems that had been written by Lubec students earlier in the day.
 IRW provided all participants with a copy of Kick in the Head signed by Paul.